Skip Navigation

 Credits: 2

-English 9 is a study of language, literature, composition, and oral communication with a focus on exploring a wide-variety of genres and their elements.
+English 9 is a study of language, literature, composition, and oral communication with a focus on exploring a wide variety of genres and their elements.
 Students use literary interpretation, analysis, comparisons, and evaluation to read and respond to representative works of historical or cultural significance appropriate for Grade 9 in classic and contemporary literature.
 The elements of fiction emphasized throughout students’ exploration of literature include: plot, characterization, point of view, setting, theme, purpose, voice, symbolism.
 Students will use a variety of interpretive skills when approaching literature, including using their Christian faith to evaluate the themes and ideas presented in the literary selections studied.
-Literary study is balanced with a wide array of nonfiction and informational texts including magazine and newspaper articles, biography and autobiography, letters and essays.
+Literary study is balanced with a wide array of nonfiction and informational texts, including magazine and newspaper articles, biography and autobiography, letters and essays.
 Students write personal narratives, responses to literature, expository and argumentative/persuasive compositions, research reports, and technical documents.
 Students deliver grade-appropriate oral presentations and access, analyze, and evaluate online information.
 By experiencing this course in a Christ-centered environment, students will enhance their God-given writing abilities to enhance themselves, to improve their nation and to advance God’s kingdom.

 Prerequisites: English 9